(Updated May 13, 2020)

 We know, of course, that concern about the coronavirus (COVID-19) and related company travel policies are weighing on our members’ minds as they consider registering for the conference.
 AME is committed to providing a safe learning environment at the 36th annual AME International Conference.
 We have been in close contact with Tourism Toronto, our host hotels, the Metro Toronto Convention Centre and other partners, and we will continue to monitor COVID-19.

 For its part, the Public Health Agency of Canada is leading the county's response to COVID-19, in partnership with local public health authorities including Toronto Public Health and Ontario’s chief medical officer.
 These authorities are providing frequent updates.
-While there have been isolated cases of COVID-19 in Canada, they advise that the risk to public health in Canada remains low.

 Beyond this, we’d like to share what our conference venue and host hotels are doing to help prevent the spread of COVID-19.